Author: Louise Dando (UK)

 Unfortunately, many tourists unwittingly support the ill-treatment of horses while abroad on holidays.
 Many of them forgetting to pay attention to details which they would never over-look or forgive back home in their own country.
 After all, they are on “holiday,” and certainly no foul play could ever occur in a paradise such as this.

 After witnessing some of this firsthand I wanted to try to understand why this is happening.
 It has been widely reported that there is terribly low standards of animal welfare in Bali, Lombok and the Gili Islands.
 It seems that the combination of the influx of tourists visiting these countries and an unregulated animal welfare industry are the two main factors.
-However, I witnessed on the Gili Islands that people are not being cruel intentionally, they simply lacked the knowledge to care for their horses properly.
+However, I saw on the Gili Islands that people are not being cruel intentionally.
+They simply lacked the knowledge to care for their horses properly.

-Jakarta Animal Aid Network (JAAN) reported due to the owner’s lack of knowledge some ponies on the Gili Islands are only given salt water to drink from local wells which would cause terrible dehydration and kidney failure.
+Jakarta Animal Aid Network (JAAN) reported due to the owner’s lack of knowledge some ponies on the Gili Islands only get salt water to drink from local wells.
+This would cause terrible dehydration and kidney failure.
 Their harnesses are often repaired with nails, that cause horrible injuries to the ponies that are never given veterinary treatment.
-The ponies are never untacked either, as when they finally get a break (sometimes they work non stop for 18 hours a day) their harnesses are never taken off.
+The ponies are never untacked either.
+When they finally get a break (sometimes they work non stop for 18 hours a day) their harnesses are never taken off.

 World Horse Welfare suggests some simple things we can do to help:

-1) Use an ethical company when you travel and do this by doing your research before you go.
+- Use an ethical company when you travel and do this by doing your research before you go.
 For example if you choose to visit Bali.
 BAWA (Bali Animal Welfare Association) has a list of animal encounters that meet their welfare standards.

-4) Spread the word about responsible tourism.
+- Spread the word about responsible tourism.
 Animal Welfare Charity Brooke have published “Brooke’s Happy Horses Holiday Code” to help people do just that.
 Share this with non – horsey family and friends to help raise awareness to people genuinely unfamiliar with ethical equine treatment and services.